caribemediainc/caribemedia-challenge/backend-developer.md

 ## Deliverables

-1. Use REST or GraphQL to build the API.
+1. Use REST to build the API
-2. Use Typescript.
+2. **Language**: Typescript.
-3. Use any database as data store (preferably Postgres and CosmosDB)
-4. Use the cloud provider of your preference to deploy (preferably Azure).
-Make sure we can play with the API.
-5. Setup a CI server to run your tests.
+3. **Backend Framework**: Choose one - Nest.js (desirable), Express.js, or Fastify.
+4. **Database**: Any, with a preference for Postgres or NoSQL CosmosDB.
+5. **Cloud Deployment**: Azure preferred.
+Provide access to a working API instance.
+6. **CI/CD**: Setup a continuous integration server for tests and deployment (e.g., GitHub Actions).

 ## Nice to have (not required)

-1. Use a search engine (Elastic Search or Azure Cognitive Search)
+1. **Search Engine Integration**: Elastic Search or Azure Cognitive Search.
-2. Use Azure Functions
+2. **Serverless Functions**: Utilize Azure Functions.
-3. Dockerize and deploy your application using GitHub Actions
+3. **GitHub Actions**: For Dockerization and deployment.
+4. **Containerization and Orchestration**: Dockerize your application and prepare it for Kubernetes deployment.

+**Note:** Ensure your code is efficient, readable, and well-documented.
+Good luck.